Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Free complete algebras and duality

 \subsubsection{The composition structure}

-To begin with, we review the definition of the composition structure considered in the introduction for a free complete algebra $\widehat{\POp}(x)$ over any operad $\POp$.
-This definition is borrowed to~\cite{ChapotonLivernetHopf} (we also refer to~\cite{KapranovManin} for a variant of this composition structure).
+To begin with, we revisit the definition of this composition structure in the general case of a free complete algebra $\widehat{\POp}(x)$ over an operad $\POp$.
+We adopt a formalism of~\cite{ChapotonLivernetHopf} (we also refer to~\cite{KapranovManin} for a variant of the construction).
+We first define the composite of elements of homogeneous order $p(x,\dots,x), q(x,\dots,x)\in\widehat{\POp}(x)$ by a sum of operadic substitution operations